nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 - `delete-e 2` deletes the 2nd event in the bucket list.

 #### Displaying specified event details: `display-e`
-Displays the full title, description of the event at the specified INDEX of the displayed events list in the command box.
+Displays the full title, description of the event at the specified INDEX of the displayed events list in the output box.

 Format: `display-e INDEX`

 <div class="alert alert-block alert-success"><b>Use case: </b> Occasionally, you may add events with titles or descriptions that are too long, which leads to these information being truncated in the UI.
-To view the truncated information, you can use the <code>display-e</code> command to look at a specified event's full title and description. </div>
+To view the truncated information, you can use the <code>display-e</code> command to look at a specified event's full title and description.

 The following is an example of how the `display-e` command can be run in the GUI.